patniko/llm.lang/docs/implementation_roadmap.md

 ## Current Status

-We are currently in **Phase 3** of the implementation roadmap, having completed the prototype implementation (Phase 2) and now focusing on tooling and infrastructure.
+We are currently in **Phase 3** of the implementation roadmap, having completed the prototype implementation (Phase 2) and made significant progress on tooling and infrastructure.
+We have implemented the command-line interpreter/compiler, language server for IDE integration, and debugger.
+We are now focusing on developing a package manager and documentation generator.

 ## Next Steps

-1. Develop command-line interpreter/compiler
-2. Create language server for IDE integration
-3. Implement debugger
-4. Develop package manager
+1. Develop package manager
-5. Create documentation generator
+2. Create documentation generator
+3. Begin work on Phase 4: Standard Library Development